 Keeping your emails organized is essential to finding the ones you need when you need them.
 One easy way to do this is by creating folders and moving your messages to them.

 When you create a folder for the first time, you might want to set up a few that you know you’ll need.
-The best place to do this is in the Gmail Settings.
-Then moving forward, you can create another new folder a few other ways too.
+The best place to do this is in your Gmail Settings.
+Moving forward, you can then create another new folder a few other ways too.

-Step 2: Choose Settings and then pick See all settings at the top of the sidebar.
+Step 2: Choose See all settings at the top of the menu that appears.

 Step 3: Select the Labels tab at the top of the Settings page.